-Given the complexity and the physiological effort of the regeneration process, it has been assumed that deciduous antlers evolved from previous non-deciduous (Janis and Scott 1987; Gentry 1994) or facultative perennial (Bubenik 1990a) antler-like appendages.
-During the early Miocene, three Eurasian lineages (procervulines, dicrocerines and lagomerycids) are known to have exhibited antler-like appendages that consist of long pedicles and branched protoantlers (Azanza 1993a; Azanza and Ginsburg 1997), leading to discussion on the process of antlerogenesis (DeMiguel et al. 2014; Heckerberg 2017; Rössner et al. 2021).
-The absence of a true coronet or burr —i.e., a coarse bony rim developed at the base of the regenerated antler that starts to be recorded in the middle Miocene—, coupled with several differences in growth and bone histology with modern antlers, have been largely used to discard the deciduousness of these early Miocene protoantlers (Janis and Scott 1987; Bubenik 1983, 1990a; Gentry 1994), and hence their homology with antlers has been discussed (see for a review DeMiguel et al. 2014; Heckerberg 2017; Rössner et al. 2021).
+Given the complexity and the physiological effort of the antler cycle —in which the regeneration process is involved—, it has been assumed that deciduous antlers evolved from previous non-deciduous (Janis and Scott 1987; Gentry 1994) or facultative perennial (Bubenik 1990a) antler-like appendages.
+During the early Miocene, three Eurasian lineages (the two stem-cervids Procervulinae and Dicrocerinae, as well as the problematic Lagomerycidae, now placed very closely to Cervidae and considered to be its sister-group, if not a stem-cervid group) are known to have exhibited antler-like appendages that consist of long pedicles and branched protoantlers (Azanza 1993a; Azanza and Ginsburg 1997), leading to discussion on the process of antlerogenesis (DeMiguel et al. 2014; Heckeberg 2017; Rössner et al. 2021).
+The absence of a true coronet or burr —i.e., a coarse bony rim developed at the base of the regenerated antler that starts to be recorded in the middle Miocene—, coupled with several differences in growth and bone histology with modern antlers, have been largely used to discard the deciduousness of these early Miocene protoantlers (Bubenik 1983, 1990a; Janis and Scott 1987; Gentry 1994), and hence their homology with antlers has been discussed (see for a review DeMiguel et al. 2014; Heckerberg 2017; Rössner et al. 2021).
 However, cast specimens have been recognised in all the early Miocene lineages recorded as early as MN3 (20 to 17 Ma, Larrasoaña et al. 2006) sites (Ginsburg 1985a; Ginsburg and Bulot 1987; Azanza 1993a; Azanza and Ginsburg 1997; Azanza et al. 2011; Heckerberg 2017; Rössner et al. 2021).
 Thus, and although the death of protoantler tissues by ischemia has not been already demonstrated (Bubenik 1990a; Azanza and Ginsburg 1997) —except in the middle Miocene Dicrocerus (Azanza et al. 2011)—, a recent increasing knowledge of these cast protoantlers indicates that the casting process occurred by osteoclastic bone resorption in a similar way to modern-type antlers.
 By contrast, the protoantler bone regrowth is poorly evidenced (Rössner et al. 2021) and, hence, the regeneration process of these early Miocene antlers is still poorly documented despite being presumed as likely.
 Therefore, the deciduous nature could be inherent of the cervid headgear (DeMiguel et al. 2014; Heckerberg 2017; Rössner et al. 2021).
 Thus, two alternative hypotheses regarding the processes and mechanisms of regulation in the antler cycle have been proposed.
-On the one hand, some authors consider that these processes were acquired in a single step basally in cervid evolution (Rössner et al. 2021) while, on the other hand, others propose that they were acquired through two steps related to early-middle Miocene major climatic events (Azanza 1993a; Azanza and Ginsburg 1997; DeMiguel et al. 2014, Azanza and DeMiguel 2019).
+On the one hand, some authors consider that these processes were acquired in a single step basally in cervid evolution (Rössner et al. 2021) while, on the other hand, others propose that they were acquired through two steps related to early-middle Miocene major climatic events (Azanza 1993a; Azanza and Ginsburg 1997; DeMiguel et al. 2014; Azanza and DeMiguel 2019).

 Among early Miocene cervids, two different dichotomously forked antler-bearing lineages have been recognised in Western and Central Europe: Procervulus (Procervulinae) and Acteocemas (Dicrocerinae), with the distinction (both morphological and systematic) between them being not always clear.
 Acteocemas is a very rare genus whose protoantlers seem to show a coronet-like structure (Ginsburg 1985b, 2005b; Ginsburg et al. 1987), in contrast to the more commonly found Procervulus protoantlers.
 Current knowledge on Acteocemas has been mainly restricted to the type specimens of A. infans (Stehlin, 1939) (Chilleurs, France) and A. beatrix Ginsburg et al., 1987 (Chitenay, France) (Ginsburg 2005b).
 A set of appendages on a skull roof recently discovered in Switzerland has been also attributed to Acteocemas (Costeur et al. 2014; Rössner et al. 2014), but the study of this material is pending.